1jour1vin

 Eye

-Beautiful, dark, intense colour
+Beautiful dark, intense color

 Nose

-Aromatic with notes of blackcurrant, plum, cherry and chocolate
+Aromatic with notes of blackcurrant, plum, cherry, and chocolate

 Mouth